YamazakiKyo/faceReader-Analyzer/README.md

         1. n sigma for "sad", "happy", and "angry"
         2. high emotion and low emotion weight for the different talking scenarios
         3. manipulation adjustment parameter
 -- Report the distracted driving time by "manipulating the cell phone" and "talking through the cell phone" by divided the video processing cutting time (e.g. 24 pieces of pictures per second)
+-- Plot

 use 'cx_Freeze' to convert the python script to the executable program:
 -- Download and install "cx_Freeze" directly issue the commend: "python -m pip install cx_Freeze --upgrade", or download from PyPI "https://pypi.python.org/pypi?:action=display&name=cx_Freeze&version=5.0.2", choose the appropriable version